Star Trek: The Original Series: Season 2 (1967–1968)

 Star Trek's ratings continued to decline during the second season.
-Although Shatner expected the show to end after two seasons and began to prepare for other projects, NBC nonetheless may have never seriously considered cancelling the show.
+Although Shatner expected the show to end after two seasons and began to prepare for other projects, NBC nonetheless may have never seriously considered canceling the show.
 As early as January 1968, the Associated Press reported that Star Trek's chances for renewal for a third season were "excellent".
 The show had better ratings for NBC than ABC's competing Hondo, and the competing CBS programs (number-three Gomer Pyle, U.S.M.C. and the first half-hour of the number-12 CBS Friday Night Movie) were in the top 15 in the Nielsen ratings.
 Again, demographics helped Star Trek survive.
 Contrary to popular belief among its fans, the show did not have a larger audience of young viewers than its competition while on NBC.
 The network's research did indicate that Star Trek had a "quality audience" including "upper-income, better-educated males", however, and other NBC shows had lower overall ratings.

 The enthusiasm of Star Trek's viewers surprised NBC.
 The show was unusual in its serious discussion of contemporary societal issues in a futuristic context, unlike Lost in Space, which was more campy in nature.
 The network had already received 29,000 fan letters for the show during its first season, more than for any other except The Monkees.
 When rumors spread in late 1967 that Star Trek was at risk of cancellation, Roddenberry secretly began and funded an effort by Bjo Trimble, her husband John, and other fans to persuade tens of thousands of viewers to write letters of support to save the program.
 Using the 4,000 names on a mailing list for a science-fiction convention, the Trimbles asked fans to write to NBC and ask 10 others to also do so.
 NBC received almost 116,000 letters for the show between December 1967 and March 1968, including more than 52,000 in February alone; according to an NBC executive, the network received more than one million pieces of mail but only disclosed the 116,000 figure.
 Newspaper columnists encouraged readers to write letters to help save what one called "the best science-fiction show on the air".
 More than 200 Caltech students marched to NBC's Burbank, California studio to support Star Trek in January 1968, carrying signs such as "Draft Spock" and "Vulcan Power".
-Berkeley and MIT students organized similar protests in San Francisco and New York City.

-The letters supporting Star Trek, whose authors included New York State Governor Nelson Rockefeller, were different in both quantity and quality from most mail that television networks receive:
+Berkeley and MIT students organized similar protests in San Francisco and New York City.The letters supporting Star Trek, whose authors included New York State Governor Nelson Rockefeller, were different in both quantity and quality from most mail that television networks receive: